-Here's my guide to visiting Rome's St. Peter in Chains, or the Basilica de San Pietro in Vincoli, to see Michelangelo’s acclaimed Moses sculpture.
-The stirring sculpture is central piece of the Tomb of Pope Julius II, who was an important patron of Renaissance art.
+The off the beaten path church houses Michelangelo’s acclaimed Moses sculpture.
+The stirring sculpture is the central piece of the Tomb of Pope Julius II, who was an important patron of Renaissance art.

 Michelangeo was once the world’s greatest sculptor, bending stone and marble to his will.
 He considered his greatest life work to be Julius’ tomb.

 Despite his desire to work on the tomb, Michelangelo was hijacked to work on the Sistine Chapel by Julius himself.
 When Julius died, funding ran out.
 Michelangelo wept over his unfinished masterpiece.

-Despite the fact that the tomb was never completed, you can visit the powerful remains in a historic church that also houses the Apostle St. Peter’s chains.
+Despite the fact that the tomb was never completed, you can visit the powerful remnants in a historic church that also houses the Apostle St. Peter’s chains.
 Located in Rome’s Monti neighborhood, the 5th century church is a hidden gem in Rome.

 For me, admiring the fierce looking Moses was a far superior experience to fighting the crowds for a distant glimpse of Michelangelo’s Pieta (behind glass) in St. Peter’s Basilica.
 I also think Moses is the more interesting sculpture.
 Its backstory is fascinating, providing a glimpse into competitive world of Renaissance artists.

-History of Michelangelo’s Commission
+History of Michelangelo’s Tomb Commission

 At the outset of the 16th century, a young Michelangelo had already completed two of his masterpieces, David and Pieta.
 The sculptures were renowned for their beauty.
 Michelangelo’s fame quickly spread.